 Brick veneer isn’t attached to the exterior wall of your house or property, so it doesn’t actually add any structural support compared to brick masonry.

 Brick veneer is not advisable if you live in an area with regular heavy rainfalls, so it’s advisable to ask the opinion of an independent building inspector if you do come across a brick veneer property in a high rain area.
-Brick veneer’s porous surface is very susceptible to water damage, which can lead to severe damage over time.
+Bricks veneer’s porous surface is very susceptible to water damage, which can lead to severe damage over time.
 The space between the brick veneer and your home’s exterior wall is also prone to damage if water gets into this space.
 Brick veneer is a great house siding material since it is durable, but it is not ideal in locations where there are continual vibrations as these can cause the brick veneer to move or even fall off.

 Double Brick Construction